top of page

 Zhaohan Li: "Dear Bria, a Story About Art and Healing"

-Atlanta InTown: "Emory Art Works explores LGBT homelessness in new project"
+Rough Draft Atlanta: Art Works explores LGBT homelessness

 art, design, photography